Health & Wellness

 Flare Ups

-A flare up are periods of times when you are experiencing the symptoms of Lupus.
+A flare up are periods of times when you are experiencing the symptoms of lupus.

 They can happen unexpectedly and suddenly without a warning.

 You can be fine one day, and wake up extremely sick the next.
-There is no way to predict when the flare-up will happen, how bad it will be, or how long it will last.
+There is no way to predict when the flare-up will occur, how bad it will be, or how long it will last.

-When your symptoms are under control, the disease is typically in remission.
+When your symptoms are under control, the disease typically is in remission.

-From that point on, I wanted to know more about Lupus and how I could help toward the recovery for my mother.
+From that point on, I wanted to know more about lupus and how I could help toward the recovery for my mother.

-From that day on, I vowed to make others aware of the beautiful person my mother was and how Lupus affected her life.
+From that day on, I vowed to make others aware of the beautiful person my mother was and how lupus affected her life.

-But during my plight to raise awareness on Lupus, I didn’t know years later I would battle my own fight against the disease.
+But during my plight to raise awareness on lupus, I didn’t know years later I would battle my own fight against the disease.

 My Story On Lupus